E61: The secret behind the chrome cylinder head - Deep Dive

 - At the same time, the cam pushes open the lower outlet valve (pressure relief valve).

-- The residual pressure still remaining in the portafilter above the coffee puck escapes downwards into the drip tray.
-That characteristic hiss you hear.
+- The residual pressure still in the portafilter above the coffee puck escapes downwards into the drip tray.
+That typical hiss you hear.

 This ensures that you can safely remove the portafilter immediately.
 The coffee puck is relatively dry – no hot splashes when removing.